-NASSAU COUNTY SCHOOL BOARD TEXTBOOK TRANSFER FORM ELEMENTARY EDUCATION OFFICE
+NASSAU COUNTY SCHOOL BOARD

+TEXTBOOK TRANSFER FORM ELEMENTARY EDUCATION OFFICE

 DIRECTIONS: 1.
 Sending school completes PART I and sends textbook transfer form, completed in triplicate to the receiving school.

-- 2. Receiving school completes PART II and forward completed copies to sending school and Elementary education Office, retaining third copy for their records. - 3.
-Upon receipt of completed form, textbooks will be removed from the sending school's inventory and added to the receiving school's inventory by the Elementary Education Office.
+2. Receiving school completes PART II and forward completed copies to sending school and Elementary education Office, retaining third copy for their records.
+3. Upon receipt of completed form, textbooks will be removed from the sending school's inventory and added to the receiving school's inventory by the Elementary Education Office.
+PART I The books listed below were transferred from to to (School) (School) By: Date: (Signature) Code # Subject Publisher Title Grade/Level Number

-Date: